 But the market is noisy.
 Dozens of vendors claim the biggest database, the freshest records, and the highest accuracy.
-Cutting through that noise takes more than reading a comparison table.
+Most comparison guides list ten tools in a flat grid and call it a day.

 What Is a B2B Data Provider?

 A B2B data provider is a company that collects, verifies, and sells business contact and company information.
-Their job is to help other businesses find the right people to reach out to — and give them accurate ways to make contact.
+Their job is to help you find the right people to reach out to — and give you accurate ways to make contact.

 At a minimum, that means email addresses and phone numbers tied to real professionals at real companies.
 But modern providers go further, offering firmographic data (company size, industry, revenue), technographic data (what software a company uses), and sometimes intent data (signals that a company is actively researching solutions like yours).

 Think of a B2B data provider as the foundation of your go-to-market motion.
-Without reliable data, your SDRs are sending emails that bounce.
-Your sales team is calling numbers that ring into the void.
-Your marketing campaigns are targeting the wrong accounts.
+Without reliable data, your SDRs send emails that bounce, your sales team calls numbers that ring into the void, and your marketing campaigns target the wrong accounts.

 Types of B2B Data You Can Buy